jvelascoal/CARP-VD-Benchmark-Instances/README.md

 largest type.
 The columns of the first two types are identical to those of the main set, so the comparison isolates the effect of the extra type.

-## Note on `gdb3`

-In an earlier version of these instances, `gdb3_vh.txt` declared capacities `{4, 4, 5}` for the three type-1 vehicles, which was inconsistent with the uniform capacity per type assumed by the model.
-It has been corrected to `{4, 4, 4}`, and the results reported in the paper correspond to the corrected instance.

 ## Citing